markusstocker/LaTeX101/README.md

 *Hint: The `\label` command follows right after the `\section` command.

-References are a crucial element of scientific manuscripts and it is important to know how to handle them in LaTeX.
+References are a crucial element of scientific articles and it is important to know how to handle them in LaTeX.
 Fortunately, it isn't difficult.
 Bibliographies are best loaded from external `.bib` files using the `\bibliography{<filename>}` command.
 The Elsevier template provides instructions.
-In fact, you can have one bibliography and include the file in all your LaTeX manuscripts: LaTeX will include only those you cite in the particular manuscript.
+In fact, you can have one bibliography and include the file in all your LaTeX articles: LaTeX will include only those you cite in the particular article.

-We provide a [bibliography file](manuscript/bibliography.bib) to include in your working directory.
-You can include it in your LaTeX manuscript with the following command
+We provide a [bibliography file](article/bibliography.bib) to include in your working directory.
+You can include it in your LaTeX article with the following command

 ```
 \bibliography{bibliography}